ryantoon24/ryantoon24/README.md

-- 👋 Hi, I’m @ryantoon24
+<h1> Hi!
+I'm Ryan Toon </h1>

-- I'm a High Schooler in Kansas
+- I'm a High Schooler at Blue Valley Northwest in Overland Park, Kansas and a member of the [Blue Valley CAPS](https://bvcaps.yourcapsnetwork.org/) program.
-- I want to go to college to study game programming.
+- I want to go to college to learn game programming and game development.

 - 👀 I’m interested in game development.
 - 🌱 I’m currently learning C#, Unity, JavaScript